denten-books/plain-text/main.md

 riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
 A properly functioning light switch takes on two discrete states
 only: on or off.
-A range of pressure on the switch does not correspond to any mechanical action of the lever.
+A range of pressure applied to the switch does not correspond to any mechanical action of the lever.
 But once a certain threshold is reached, the switch "flips" to change states.
 "Digital systems deal with discrete values," Kernighan writes.
-The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely different gradations.
+The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.

 [^ln-maley]: See for example @maley_analog_2011: "The received view is that analog representations vary smoothly, while digital representations vary in